MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 89: 03.01.2020
+* Continued setting up the blog.
+Did all the basic styling and plugins and stuff.
+All that remains is connecting to Contentful and publish it.
+Very soon now, and I am all set to move on.

 ## Day 88: 02.01.2020
 * Continued setting up the blog today.
 I did a couple of challenges and one Scrimba lesson.
 Should have the blog up and running tomorrow.